 Pro tip: Don't start video for first time chat.
 Build trust, right then engage with video when asked.

 2- Don't start video chat for answering FAQs

 A live chat aims at offering an asynchronous way to deal with multiple conversations at the same time.

-If you're starting to answer all the conversation with a one to one conversation, you'll lose the benefit of the tool in terms of scalability.
+If you're starting to answer all the conversations with a one-to-one conversation, you'll lose the benefit of the tool in terms of scalability.